scalawithcats/scala-with-cats/src/pages/applicatives/validated.md

 ```

 `Validated` accumulates errors using a `Semigroup`,
-so we need one of those in scope to summon the `Semigroupal`
+so we need one of those in scope to summon the `Semigroupal`.
-(sorry if this sounds complicated).
 If no `Semigroup` is visible at the call site,
 we get an annoyingly unhelpful compilation error: